Description

 Which means for our asset as example:

-• Looking at the Sharpe Ratio of 0.96 in the last 5 years of Enhanced Permanent Portfolio Strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.62)
+• Looking at maximum reduction from previous high in of -14.9 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (-24.5 days).

 Applying this definition to our asset in some examples:

-• Looking at maximum days under water in of 436 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 436 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (488 days).

 AveDuration: